-I am an Assistant Professor in the University of South Carolina's School of the Earth, Ocean, and Environment (SEOE).
+I am an Assistant Professor at the University of South Carolina in the School of the Earth, Ocean, and Environment (SEOE) and a member of the Critical Ecologies Lab.
 My training and education span from marine sciences to human geography.
 As a geographer trained to work across ways of knowing socio-environmental challenges, my research investigates landscapes as socio-natural, drawing on environmental justice studies, political ecology, hazards geography, and critical race theory.
 Broadly, my research examines racial formations as socio-ecological.
 My work seeks to combine critical race theory on the socio-historical processes that shape race relations (aka "racial formations") with socio-ecological studies that conceptualize society and nature as mutually produced, or co-constituted.

 My postdoctoral research at the National Socio-Environmental Synthesis Center examined how flood risk transformations occur through the process of territorial racial formation, which is shaped by ongoing uneven racial development and changing socio-ecological relations.
 I focused on synthesizing social and environmental data from Sapelo Island, Georgia, a place with extensive documentation of its cultural and environmental change available via studies of its people’s Gullah Geechee heritage as well as ecological research by two research programs (the University of Georgia Marine Institute and the Sapelo Island National Estuarine Research Reserve).
 The results show how the historical geography of race relations continues to shape today's flood risk, what I refer to as "legacy vulnerability."
 Moreover, this work shows that current socio-demographic and climatic change via rising seas may create a "double dispossession" of Sapelo's Saltwater Geechee people.
 In other words, if Sapelo's African American population resists displacement via gentrification and rising property values, they will inevitably face sea-level rise in the future.
 Through this project, I endeavored to show how vulnerability is never a static predetermined state, but a responsive condition to a multitude of factors that are always changing.